Whitenoizzzz/DrinkNest/README.md

 # DrinkNest

-DrinkNest is an app that allows you to explore a wide range of cocktail recipes, learn about their ingredients, and discover new mixes to try at your next gathering.
+DrinkNest is an website that allows you to explore a wide range of cocktail recipes, learn about their ingredients, and discover new mixes to try at your next gathering.

 ## Features